-- (f) Power factor incentive for HT & EHT consumers will be applicable above power factor of 95%. - (g) Industries owning CPP / Generating Stations have to enter into an agreement with the concerned DISTCOs subject to technical feasibility and availability of required quantum of power/energy in the system as per the provision under the OERC Distribution (Condition of Supply) Code, 2004.
+- (e) The net per unit impact p/u will be zero at 50% use rising gradually to 16 p/u at 80% use with a power factor of 0.9 at EHT/HT. - (f) ABT to be applied to all State generators and load at 132 KV and above voltage.
+This means they will have overdrawal penalty or incentive as will be determined in 15 minutes integration period recorded through a static meter with memory facility of 30 days and downloading of data through print outs. - (g) Power factor incentive for HT & EHT consumers will be applicable above power factor of 95%. - (h) Industries owning CPP / Generating Stations have to enter into an agreement with the concerned DISTCOs subject to technical feasibility and availability of required quantum of power/energy in the system as per the provision under the OERC Distribution (Condition of Supply) Code, 2004.
 For them, (i) a flat rate of 420 paise/kwh at EHT and 440 paise/kwh at HT would apply (ii) while for others who draw only 25% of capacity of highest unit would pay @ 380 paise/kwh and 400 paise/kwh at EHT and HT respectively.
 If on verification it is established that SMD of DISTCOs has increased because of overdrawl by the CGP, Demand Charge @Rs.200/KVA shall be payable over the excess of contract demand for that industry in addition to the energy charges in case of (i) above."